-[The fund] opposes exclusive forum bylaws, which restrict where shareholders can sue a company.
+We oppose exclusive forum bylaws, which restrict where shareholders can sue a company.
 Exclusive forum bylaws deprive investors of the right to choose the court in which to sue a company without demonstrating a need for such a restriction.

-- [The fund] will vote against proposals to limit the jurisdictions where shareholders can file suit against the company. - [The fund] will vote for proposals to remove exclusive forum provisions from a company's bylaws or articles.
+- Vote against proposals to limit the jurisdictions where shareholders can file suit against the company. - Vote for proposals to remove exclusive forum provisions from a company's bylaws or articles.